mattermost/docs/source/install/install-rhel-7-server.rst

 .. note::

-  Please make sure the ``mailcap`` package is intalled as the ``mime.types`` file it installs is needed for the mobile app to work correctly.
+  Ensure that the ``mailcap`` package is installed as it includes the ``mime.types`` file which is needed for the Mobile App to work correctly.